flash-oss/allserver/README.md

 1. **Calling procedures client side must be as easy as a regular function call**
    - `const { success, user } = await client.updateUser({ id: 622, firstName: "Hui" })`
    - Hence, the next core principle...
-1. **Exceptions should be thrown only if**
+1. **Exceptions should be never thrown**
-   - a) the remote server is not available (to mimic a programmer error when the `client` variable is missing - `Uncaught TypeError: Cannot read property 'updateUser' of undefined`)
-   - b) the procedure does not exist (to mimic a programmer error when `updateUser` method is missing - `Uncaught TypeError: client.updateUser is not a function`)
-   - All the other times the object of the following shape is returned: `success,code,message,...`.
+   - The object of the following shape must always be returned: `success,code,message,...`.
+   - Although, this should be configurable (use `neverThrow: false`).
 1. **Procedures (aka routes, aka methods, aka handlers) must always return same shaped interface regardless of everything**
    - This makes your (micro)service protocol agnostic.
    - HTTP server must always return `{success:Boolean, code:String, message:String}`.